top of page

 The "Why" Matters

-Explain the "why" behind the change.
-Share the vision, the benefits, and the potential impact on the organisation and its employees.
+It's tempting to announce the "what" and "how" of your new initiative without explaining the reasoning behind it.
+However, understanding the "why" is key.
+Explain the vision, the benefits, and the potential positive impact on both the organisation and its employees.

 Read more on communicating beyond the "what" and "how":